selfagency/rushkoff-archive-astro/src/content/2004-10-19_media_tie-ins__what_the_mobile_industry_can_learn_from_ovaltine.md

 ---
-title: Media Tie-Ins: What the Mobile Industry Can Learn from Ovaltine
+title: 'Media Tie-Ins: What the Mobile Industry Can Learn from Ovaltine'
 subtitle:
 date: 2004-10-19
 blurb:
 notes:
 publication: feature
 categories: [journalism]
 ---